 Transition at every stage of development is a challenging phase.
+Especially the teen years.
 The ups and downs that come along with it, lead to tough times for both, the person going through it and those around him.
 The best part is, effective coping strategies can make this transition a smooth one.

 ‘A tween (pre-teen) is a child who is between the stages of childhood and adolescence.
 It is this “in-between” stage that the name “tween” is derived from.
 The term was first coined in the late 1980s.